Joeeel17/8-Week-SQL-Challenge/Case Study 5 - Data Mart/questions_and_answers.md

 ````

 **Results:**
-** NOTE ** I did not include 'unknown' because they ask for a demographic and age_band
+❗ **NOTE**: I did not include 'unknown' because they ask for a demographic and age_band

 demographics|age_band|total_sales|percentage|
 ------------|--------|-----------|----------|